dbouget/mri_brain_tumor_segmentation/README.md

 ## 3. Use
 The command line input parameters are the following:
 - i [Input]: Path to the MRI volume file, preferably in nifti format.
-Other formats will be converted to nifti before being processing.
+Other formats will be converted to nifti before being processed, using SimpleITK.
 - o [Output]: Path and prefix for the predictions file.
 The base name must already exist on disk.
 - m [Model]: Name of the model to use for inference, in the list [UNet-Slabs, PLS-Net, UNet-FV, AGUNet, DAGUNet]